A Remarkable Case of Leveraging Google Sheets not Backfiring #

 The Misinformation Game is a free and open-source social-media simulator to help run controlled social-media experiments.
 In short, it lets researchers set up social-media feeds where they made all the posts, so that they can observe how participants interact with them.
 If you’d like to try it out, we have a live demo that you can try!

 We chose to build The Misinformation Game using Firebase, Tailwind, React, and Google Sheets (the star of the show!).
 The first three, Firebase, Tailwind, and React, are all pretty standard choices.
 They have a free tier, are quick, and are good for UI, respectively.
-If you’d like to read more about those choices, you can read more here.
+If you’d like to read more about those choices, see the Technical Overview.

 However, if you’re a software engineer reading through this post, you may have just groaned at the mention of choosing to put spreadsheets in a tech stack.
 Stories from my friends and lecturers who’ve had the, ahem, pleasure of wrestling with Excel databases or yanking companies out of the suffocating clutches of Excel sheets, make the nightmares that spreadsheets can cause pretty clear.